 We’re deeply committed to making The Maplewood feel as much like home as possible, as home is where quality of life is defined.
 It’s where you’re most comfortable.
 Home is where life happens, and it’s where the people that matter most are ever-present.

 It’s within an environment of comfort, peace, and compassion that the practice of palliative care is administered at The Maplewood.
-Even during life’s most challenging moments, there’s no need for potentially disruptive moves.
 Here, your loved one will always have a home.

 What Is Palliative Care?

 Palliative Care is specialized medical care for people with serious illness.
 This type of care is focused on providing relief from the symptoms and stress of a serious illness.
 The goal is to improve quality of life for both the resident and the family.

 Maplewood Palliative Care is a collaborative approach to care.
 The core support includes medical providers, nurses, social worker, support and care staff.
 In addition there is a palliative care resource group that monitors situation awareness, re-enforces plans in place, assesses progress toward the care goals and the need to adjust the plan, and provides suggestions and feedback to the care staff that provide day to day care and support for the resident and family.